Did you buy a nonrefundable ticket and now have to cancel your flight? Not sure if you can or how to get a refund on a nonrefundable ticket?

 I’d have more time at the Qantas First Lounge, American Airlines Flagship Lounge, or the Qantas Business Class Lounge.

-Or I could go the American Airlines Admirals Club lounge because of the Citi Executive card.
+Or I could go the American Airlines Admirals Club lounge because I get free lounge access from a credit card.

 Four hours wining and dining before a long flight wouldn’t have been too hard.